kubernetes/examples/mysql-wordpress-pd/README.md

        local-pv-1   20Gi       RWO           Retain          Available                                      1m
        local-pv-2   20Gi       RWO           Retain          Available                                      1m

-## Create a Secret
+## Create a Secret for MySQL Password

 A [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) is an object that stores a piece of sensitive data like a password or key.
 The manifest files are already configured to use a Secret, but you have to create your own Secret.

-1. Create a file called `password.txt` in the same directory as the manifest files.

-2. Set a password by typing your desired password, and then save the file.

-   **Caution:** Make sure that there is no trailing newline at the end of the password.
-   {: .caution}

-3. Create the Secret object from the following command:
+1. Create the Secret object from the following command:

-       kubectl create secret generic mysql-pass --from-file=password.txt
+       kubectl create secret generic mysql-pass --from-literal=password=YOUR_PASSWORD

+   **Note:** Replace `YOUR_PASSWORD` with the password you want to apply.
+   {: .note}

-4. Verify that the Secret exists by running the following command:
+2. Verify that the Secret exists by running the following command:

        kubectl get secrets

    The response should be like this:

        NAME                  TYPE                                  DATA      AGE
        mysql-pass                 Opaque                                1         42s

    **Note:** To protect the Secret from exposure, neither `get` nor `describe` show its contents.
    {: .note}